 Your business should be cash flow solid in order to pay your necessary expenses like payroll, dental supplies, lab fees, insurance, rent, and more.
-If you can’t pay your employees or provide the necessary services, you can’t have patients.
-If you have no patients, you have no business.
 If you aren’t sure what cash flow is going to look like over the next few months, we recommend putting together some cash flow projections to help you get a sense of cash flow issues you may run into later on in the year.
 The ability to make payroll is a necessity, so if you need to do a little work on projections to make sure that is going to happen, do it.

 Tip!
 We offer a free Cash Flow Template in our show notes for episode #23: 5 Ways to Manage Cash Flow Issues.
 Download your free copy to get a handle on this yourself.